itomato/Previous-Xcode/README.md

 # Previous-Xcode
 Xcode files for building Previous on macOS.

-Created with 'cmake -G Xcode', modified in Xcode 9 (9A235) to include /Library/Frameworks.
+Created with `cmake -G Xcode`, modified in Xcode 9 (9A235) to include /Library/Frameworks.

 # Use